godotengine/godot-docs/development/compiling/compiling_with_mono.rst

 Notes
 ^^^^^

-- **Do not build your final binaries with** ``mono_glue=no``.
-  This disables C# scripting.
-This option must be used only for the temporary binary that will generate the glue.
-Godot will print a warning at startup if it was built without the glue sources.
 - The glue sources must be regenerated every time the ClassDB-registered API changes.
 That is, for example, when a new method is registered to the scripting API or one of the parameters of such a method changes.